 Book annual dilated eye exams: All patients that have diabetes should have a comprehensive dilated eye exam at least once a year for early detection.
 Since there are no symptoms, an eye health specialist can recognize and diagnose the following through a dilated eye exam:

-Cataract – clouding of the lens of the eye.
+Cataract – a clouding of the lens of the eye.
 Diabetes can cause cataracts in patients at a much younger age.
-Typically cataracts affect those between the ages of 70 and 80; however those with diabetes can contract the disease as early as 35.
+Typically cataracts affect those between the ages of 70 and 80; however, those with diabetes can contract the disease as early as 35.

-Micro aneurysms – tiny dots of hemorrhaging in the back of the eye.
+Micro aneurysms are tiny dots of hemorrhaging in the back of the eye.

-Macular edema – occurs when the macula (the part of the retina that provides sharp, central vision) swells from leaking fluid and micro aneurysms.
-This can lead to vision loss if new vessels have grown on the surface of the retina and they bleed into the eye, blocking vision.
+Macular edema occurs when the macula (the part of the retina that provides sharp, central vision) swells from leaking fluid and microaneurysms.
+This can lead to vision loss if new vessels have grown on the retina’s surface and bleed into the eye, blocking vision.

-Diabetic retinopathy – damage to the blood vessels in the retina.
-For some, blood vessels may swell and leak fluid and in others abnormal blood vessels may grow on the surface of the retina.
-The sprouting of new and abnormal vessels is called neovascularization, which do not supply proper blood flow.
+Diabetic retinopathy is damage to the blood vessels in the retina.
+For some, blood vessels may swell and leak fluid; in others, abnormal blood vessels may grow on the retina’s surface.
+The sprouting of new and abnormal vessels is called neovascularization, which does not supply proper blood flow.

-Retinal detachment – when the retina is lifted or pulled from its normal position.
+Retinal detachment occurs when the retina is lifted or pulled from its normal position.
 The retina lines the inside of the eye and sends visual messages through the optic nerve to the brain.
-Retinal detachments can cause permanent vision loss, if not promptly treated.
+Retinal detachments can cause permanent vision loss if not promptly treated.

-Dr. Jordan Graff is a board certified ophthalmologist who specializes in diseases and surgery of the retina and vitreous.
+Dr. Jordan Graff is a board-certified ophthalmologist specializing in diseases and surgery of the retina and vitreous.